Enabling you to identify and mitigate the intrinsic risk in your operations, supply chains and business processes.

 However, many companies may not need to employ or have the requirement for a full-time RWC, and would benefit from the potential cost savings of hiring a RWC only as and when required.

 Intertek can supply the services of a RWC to oversee and control your welding activities.

 The RWC will look at:

 With our RWC services, you can be confident that you are compliant with the 2014 mandatory regulation of CE marking for structural steel.

 Intertek offers a RWC course to support companies wanting to train their personnel to become the Responsible Welding Coordinator for their company and to comply with the 2014 mandatory regulation of CE marking for structural steel.
-Our course is aimed at personnel within the structural steel industry such as welders, welding inspectors, managers, supervisors and quality assurance.
+Our Total Quality Assurance course is aimed at personnel within the structural steel industry such as welders, welding inspectors, managers, supervisors and quality assurance.

 The two-day RWC training course covers the duties and requirements of a RWC for execution classes 1 and 2.
 Our course is accredited by a number of nominated third party accreditation bodies including: BM Trada; ISOQAR; LRQA (Lloyd’s Register Quality Assurance); BBA (British Board of Agrément); BSI (British Standards Institute).

 At the end of the course, there is an examination and the candidate is accredited by the nominated third party body upon successful completion of the exam.
 If required, our trainers can also perform a gap analysis to assess a candidate’s working knowledge of welding and weld procedures before accreditation.

 The RWC training is delivered by Intertek’s welding experts, who are qualified EWS/IWS (European Welding Specialist/International Welding Specialist) and PCN Level 3 in Visual Inspection.
 We can provide the course at our customer’s premises or on site at Intertek’s premises in the UK.